-This lack of a ‘filter’ online is also steadily seeping in real life, affecting not only personal but also the professional aspect of an individual.
+This lack of a ‘filter’ online is also steadily seeping into real life, affecting not only the personal but also the professional aspect of an individual.

 As a result, it is very important to know what constitutes positive and negative communication in the workplace and how to prevent the latter from occurring.

 So let’s take a number of them so that we can see how we can improve employee-to-employee interactions and prevent hostility from happening in the workplace.